River Queen: Production

 Sam Neill was originally favoured by Vincent Ward to be cast in a leading role, but he declined.

 Director Vincent Ward was dismissed from the film towards the end of the shoot to be replaced by cinematographer Alun Bollinger and then in an unusual reversal, was rehired just weeks later for six months of editing and additional shooting in both New Zealand and England.
 Primary filming was done on the Whanganui River.

-The film features the song "Danny Boy" sung in Maori and English.
+The film features the song "Danny Boy" sung in Māori and English.
 The film is set in 1868, and the lyrics for "Danny Boy" were written in 1910 and adapted to the traditional Irish melody "Londonderry Air".
-It is possible the melody was known in New Zealand at the time, but another 42 years were to pass before the lyrics were written by Frederick Weatherly.
+It is possible the melody was known in New Zealand at the time, but another 42 years were to pass before the lyrics were written by Frederic Weatherly.

 Reception

 The film topped the New Zealand Box Office on its first weekend of release.

 Alexander Bisley of The Dominion Post says "River Queen convinces that you don't have to be indigenous to tell indigenous stories.
-Ward who lived for 18 months as the sole Pakeha (person of European descent) in a remote Maori community in the Ureweras, deserves a lot of mana (respect).
+Ward who lived for 18 months as the sole Pākehā (person of European descent) in a remote Māori community in the Ureweras, deserves a lot of mana (respect).
 This is his story, this is my story, this is your story - every New Zealander should see River Queen."